Indigenous Women in Community Leadership 2024

 Read more about Shawna

-I work for the Further Education Society of Alberta as a Facilitator and Trainor.
+I work for the Further Education Society of Alberta as a Facilitator and Trainer and I recognized my desire to help those in need in our community.
 Before moving to Calgary, I worked in my home community as a youth coordinator, youth Chief, and as a consultant for the Manitoba Hydro Project.
 This led me to the position of para educator for the elementary school.
 I also worked at Atoskiwin Training & Employment Centre (ATEC) as an employment officer.
-As an employment officer, I recognized my desire to help those in need in her community.
+As an employment officer, I recognized my desire to help those in need in my community.

 My passion led me to move to Calgary with my son with the hope of finding more learning opportunities and gaining experience to take back to my family and my community.